-descriptions and using the job description template
+and writing the job description

-- Job description template - for the job description, for example: - for 'Main tasks and responsibilities', have a daily to-do list where the students can write 'Today, I have to...' for each job role - tick-boxes for sections like 'Role', 'Where will they work?' and 'Qualifications' e.g. role could use image of a ladder with manager on top and entry-level role on bottom for context, while qualifications could be listed as simply 'Low', 'Medium' or 'High' - use images or icons next to Skills in order to provide a clearer context for students e.g. Puzzle piece for problem solving, paintbrush for creativity or hammer for manual skills
+- template - for 'Main tasks and responsibilities', have a daily to-do list where the students can write 'Today, I have to...' for each job role - tick-boxes for sections like 'Role', 'Where will they work?' and 'Qualifications' e.g. role could use image of a ladder with manager on top and entry-level role on bottom for context, while qualifications could be listed as simply 'Low', 'Medium' or 'High' - use images or icons next to Skills in order to provide a clearer context for students e.g. Puzzle piece for problem solving, paintbrush for creativity or hammer for manual skills

-- Students know what jobs involve and can use some of the language to talk about different jobs e.g. duties, qualifications, skills etc. - Students can produce their own job description using a scaffold.
+- duties, qualifications, skills etc. - Students can produce their own job description using a scaffold.